 While protein shake does help you lose weight, one must not completely replace their diet with it.
 Remember this is just a supplement and not your entire diet.
 Besides, as per the suggestion of your doctor and your nutritionist, consume these shakes only the prescribed number of times.
 And only on certain prescribed hours of the day.

-8 Best Protein Powders for Diabetics in 2021
+8 Best Protein Powders for Diabetics

 How to Choose the Best Protein Powders for Diabetics?